AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 There were four of them seated at the table waiting for us.
 I learned later that they were all from Delhi too.

 Aarav introduced me to them.
-They got up from their seats to shake my friends.
+They got up from their seats to shake hands.
 The ladies were friendly and welcomed me into their fold almost immediately.

 'Hello, Anjali.
 It's so good to meet you.
-Aarav here has told us a lot about you in the short space of time we had with him this afternoon at the seminar."
-Everyone at the table laughed at that.
+Aarav told us a lot about you in the short space of time we had together at the seminar."
+Everyone at the table laughed at the thought.
 "My name is Maya, as in Villa Maya, and this is Ashish, my husband."

-Ashish smiled and shook my hands.
-"Enchanted to meet you, Anjali."
+Ashish said warmly, "Enchanted to meet you, Anjali."

 Maya was an absolute darling, with her sharp, witty remarks and an approachable demeanour.

 "So all of you are from Delhi, I asked.
 How wonderful.
-So do you meet like this often there?"
+So do you meet like this often?"

 "No," replied Deviga quickly.
 "We only meet like this in Trivandrum, haha.
 Aarav is single, and I believe always on the move due to his business engagements, while we have our jobs and families, so we hardly keep in touch.
 But when we do, we meet like this."